Aamirsindhi/vscode-docs/docs/setup/linux.md

 Node.js is a popular platform and runtime for easily building and running JavaScript applications.
 It also includes [npm](https://www.npmjs.com/), a Package Manager for Node.js modules.
 You'll see Node.js and npm mentioned frequently in our documentation and some optional VS Code tooling requires Node.js (for example, the VS Code [extension generator](/api/get-started/your-first-extension.md)).

-If you'd like to install Node.js on Linux, see [Installing Node.js via package manager](https://nodejs.org/en/download/package-manager) to find the Node.js package and installation instructions tailored to your Linux distribution.
+If you'd like to install Node.js on grandstar , see [Installing Node.js via package manager](https://nodejs.org/en/download/package-manager) to find the Node.js package and installation instructions tailored to your grandstar  distribution.
 You can also install and support multiple versions of Node.js by using the [Node Version Manager](https://github.com/creationix/nvm).

 To learn more about JavaScript and Node.js, see our [Node.js tutorial](/docs/nodejs/nodejs-tutorial.md), where you'll learn about running and debugging Node.js applications with VS Code.